wtmenten/FrameExtractor/README.md

 2. Saves first-middle-last frames from each scene to the job output folder
 3. Runs CausalLM inference with `MiaoshouAI/Florence-2-large-PromptGen-v2.0` on the scenes mid-frame to generate a scene description.

+*NOTE:*

+The Analyzer process can save well over 1000 high-quality (95) jpg images per standard (25m) length episode.
+It's up to the user to clear out the job folder when you're done with the raw Analyzer outputs.

+The Collator save the selected Frame Data within a new workbook so all other job data can safely be deleted.

+Tested on a laptop i9 and under-volted RTX 3080, The Analyzer takes roughly 15 minutes for each 25-minute video - 60% of which is the scene description stage.
+The Image-To-Text inference uses ~ 8GB of VRAM with the florence2-large finetune model.
+A smaller prompt-gen model could be used on more constrained GPU's
 #### Collator
 The Collator GUI processes the raw `video_frame_analysis.xlsx` workbooks created by the analyzer allowing the user to cherry-pick scenes, the best frame in scene and adjust the description.
 The selected frames and descriptions are then saved in a new workbook which can then been used for lora training or whatever else.